 Overview of the Program

-At Xavier, students take three years of basic science, mathematics, engineering, and liberal arts courses.
-When the three-year program is completed successfully, students transfer to an Engineering School of their choice to complete training in a specialized area of engineering.
-It is expected that students will, with normal course loads, be able to complete their undergraduate training in two years at the Engineering School.
+The Department of Physics & Dual Degree Engineering Program at Xavier University is an integrated program that allows students to attain a dual degree in Physics and Engineering.
+Students take three years of basic science, mathematics, engineering, and liberal arts courses before transferring to an Engineering School of their choice to complete training in a specialized area of engineering.
+It is expected that students will, with normal course loads, be able to complete their undergraduate training in about two years at the Engineering School.

 - At Xavier University of Louisiana, students enjoy small classes and personal attention from faculty, helping them to thrive in demanding science, mathematics, and general education courses.
 Their humanities foundation gives them strong critical thinking, problem-solving, writing, and communications skills.